Importance of Education in Chagrin Falls

 - The Historical Society provides age appropriate programs for students from pre-K through 12, that follow the curriculum requirements of local public, private and parochial schools.
 Programs may consist of hands-on projects, lectures, multimedia presentations, exhibits and/or displays, using the resources available at the museum.

 - Programs may be offered onsite or as traveling programs.

 - Programs may focus on aspects of the history of Chagrin Falls or may illustrate national and international events as reflected in the Society’s collections.

 - Field Trips.
 If your school or Scout troop is located in the area, we do accommodate field trips to the Chagrin Falls Historical Society & Museum.
 Field Trips include a short lesson by the staff and a tour of the museum.
 To schedule a field trip please email Ruth Zeager at [email protected]

-The Director of the Education program works with students and teachers in the Chagrin Falls District.
-Committees plan lessons that pertain to the Learning Standards for Social Studies set forth at each grade level by the State of Ohio.
-We have presented our lessons and Chagrin Falls history using those standards.
-All volunteers are retired teachers from Chagrin Falls and area schools.
-Below are lessons we have developed with teachers for their classrooms:
+The Education Coordinator of the Chagrin Falls Historical Society works with the teachers in the Chagrin Falls District to schedule lessons for each of the classes.
+The Education Committee plans each of the lessons that pertain to the Learning Standards for Social Studies set forth at each grade level by the State of Ohio.
+All committee volunteers are retired teachers from area schools.

 - Third Grade